arcs-/randomSVGMotion/README.md

 - [Live project](https://stillhart.biz/) (Take a moment and watch the lines.)

-Suggestion are more than welcome, not only for feature requests but also for coding style improvements.

 ### Help
 Please don't hesitate to contact me with any questions!